Sauna-Planet

 5. Attach the Paneling

-Attach one panel at a time to the studs starting with the ceiling.
-Always point the tongue of the board away from the wall, and then use the groove of the next board to “lock” them together.
-Use a nail to secure the panel to the studs.
+When it comes to finishing your DIY sauna room, the next step is to attach the paneling.
+Start by securing the first panel to the ceiling.
+Always position the tongue of the board away from the wall, and then use the groove of the next board to “lock” them together.
+Secure each panel to the studs with a nail.

-Continue with this process until all of the walls and ceiling are paneled.
-Be sure to cut out sections for your ventilation system, lighting, and other features.
-Now is also a good time to install your sauna door if you haven’t done so already.
+Continue this process for the walls and ceiling, ensuring that you cut out sections for your ventilation system, lighting, and other features.
+If you haven’t installed the sauna door yet, now is a good time to do so.

-6. Install the Heater, Lighting, and Other Features
+6. Installing the Heater: Infrared or Traditional, and Other Features

 Always follow the manufacturer’s guidance when installing your DIY sauna heater.
-There may be advice on clearance distances and installation locations – pay close attention to this.
-Installing the heater may be as simple as washing the stones and plugging it in, but always check this first.
+There may be specific recommendations regarding clearance distances and installation locations—pay close attention to these details.
+Installing the heater might be as simple as washing the stones and plugging it in, but it’s crucial to check the manufacturer’s instructions first to ensure everything is properly set up.

-Attach the bench/s directly onto your wall studs or onto brackets if you want removable benches.
+Attach the bench or benches directly onto your wall studs or onto brackets if you prefer removable sauna benches.

 Your benches should be wide enough for a person to sit comfortably and high enough so that the user can stand without straining.
-Remember to stagger the bench widths if creating an upper and lower bench.
+If you’re creating an upper and lower bench, remember to stagger the bench widths.
 The lower bench should be wider than the upper.

-Alternatively, you can create a “staircase effect” where the lower bench is thinner than the top – the choice is yours!
-Always use additional wood for support so your benches are secure and won’t move around.
+Alternatively, you can create a “staircase effect” where the lower bench is thinner than the top—the choice is yours!
+Always use additional wood for support to ensure your benches are secure and won’t shift around during use.

 8. Add the Final Touches and Test it Out